damienaicheh/azure-devops-snippets-generator/README.md

 ## How to use it?

-Just install the extension from the Marketplace available [here][marketplace-link] All the snippets are prefix by `ado`
+Just install the extension from the Marketplace available [here][marketplace-link]

+All the snippets are prefixed by `ado`

 ## Contributions